Serbia–United States relations: Democratic transition and Montenegro's independence

-Crisis in 2008
+Independence of Kosovo

 On February 15, 2008, it was announced that the pro-Western Boris Tadić won the 2008 Serbian presidential election.
 The 2008 elections were particularly important to Serbia's relations with the United States, as the main challenging party which lost the election, SRS, disintegrated when Tomislav Nikolić split with Vojislav Šešelj over integration into the European Union.
 When Nikolić split from SRS and began pursuing a pro-European profile (a reversal from SRS's eurosceptic position), he was being advised by American lobbying firm Quinn Gillespie & Associates.

-Only a few days after this election result, the declaring of independence by Kosovo on February 17, 2008 spurred off widespread unrest in Serbia, during which the embassy of the United States was evacuated and then torched by a mob.
+Only a few days after this election result, the declaring of independence by Kosovo spurred off widespread unrest in Serbia, during which the embassy of the United States was evacuated and then torched by a mob.
 One man of Serbian nationality was killed inside of the embassy during the unrest.
 Serbia temporarily withdrew its ambassador from Washington, D.C., but the U.S. embassy in Belgrade was closed only for several days.
-Ambassador Cameron Munter said that degrading of relations were expected regardless of the unrest.
+Ambassador Cameron Munter said that no degrading of relations were expected regardless of the unrest.